How Long Does It Take to Make an App?

 Instead of involving the whole team in the meetings and creating a bunch of group chats, we set a person responsible for communication.
 It's usually a product manager or solution architect.
 They update the project status, communicate any changes, delays, and challenges, and basically keep you on track with everything.

-We do it to avoid mess.
+We do it to avoid a mess.
 You, as a stakeholder, have one contact person to ask, clarify, and update on everything regarding the project.
 It saves so much time and decreases miscommunication.

 Meet business goals and say ‘no’ when needed

-Throughout the projects, we noticed that it's a skill and art to know how to work with stakeholders right.
+Throughout the projects, we noticed that it's a skill and art to know how to work with stakeholders correctly.
 For us at Uptech, it's never just about doing tasks.
 Instead, it's working in tandem with our clients.

 If the client's goal is to test the idea fast, we do everything to meet this goal.
 Sometimes, saying 'no' to some ideas is a part of that process.
 From our side, we make extra effort to keep the clients in the loop on the final goal.
 It's not on the surface, but communicating clearly and keeping the business goal in mind saves you some extra time.